Lesson 1: What is Freight Invoice Factoring?

 The factoring company provides money to Tailgate based on the amount of Tailgate’s invoices.
 Banks consider this sort of paper “too risky” for a loan, but a transportation factoring company views the invoices as collectable debt – an asset that’s worth the risk.

-When Tailgate Trucking’s owner learns about the factoring business, he knows he’s found a solution to the company’s cash flow problems.
+When Tailgate Trucking’s owner learns about the transport factoring business, he knows he’s found a solution to the company’s cash flow problems.
 He no longer has to wait months to get paid on slow-paying freight bills because the factoring business can offer cash quickly.

 What is Factoring?
 The Takeaway

 - A factor is a company that pays money for your invoices.

 - Factoring helps small and mid-sized businesses manage their receivables and cash flow.

 - Factoring isn’t lending.
 The factoring company buys the invoices.

 For many truckers, factoring is often a good deal – but not always.
 Continue with our easy-to-understand course on that explains what factoring means and how the factoring business works.
 Learn how to tell the good from the bad, and how to make factoring work for you